 The FADA Interdisciplinary Theatre Programme is a collaborative effort that sees more than 300 second-year students from the departments of Visual Art, Interior Design, Industrial Design, Graphic Design, Fashion Design, Jewellery, Architecture and Multimedia participate in the design of the production’s set, costumes and marketing collateral.
 Now in its fourth year, the programme has seen UJ Arts & Culture present three productions that were met with critical acclaim and most recently received nine Naledi Theatre awards for its production of Metamorphosis of which it won two; one for best set design and the second for lighting design and animation.

 However, like so many other projects and performances planned for 2020, the interdisciplinary theatre programme has seen a hiatus since April with the onset of the COVID-19 lockdown.
-Despite the stringent restrictions, UJ Arts & Culture innovatively responded to the circumstances by directing its energy to the development of new work that audiences will no doubt be ready for when the world has gotten grips of the widespread pandemic.
+Despite the stringent restrictions, UJ Arts & Culture innovatively responded to the circumstances by directing its energy to the development of new work that audiences will no doubt be ready for when the world has gotten to grips with the widespread pandemic.

 Madevu Entertainment’s Zolani Shangase and Michael Willam Wallace and Janice Honeyman were invited to continue the creation and development of Hlakanyana using the popular online platforms available.
 The process included writers, actors, choreographers, dancers, composers, musicians, academics and production representatives from UJ Arts & Culture.
 As the workshopping, script development and musical score conception adapted to new digital mediums, the creative process took on a different form.